ExponentialML/ComfyUI_VisualStylePrompting/README.md

 This has currently only been tested with 1.5 based models.

 - `reference_image`: The image you wish to reference,
-- `visual_style_prompt`: You **must** use the *Visual Style Prompt Encode* node.
-This will combine the positive and reference prompts for you.
+- `positive`: The positive prompt to use as conditioning.
-- `reference_image_prompt`: The prompt that describes the reference.
-You must invoke this pormpt in the conditioning prompt.
+- `reference_cond`: The prompt that describes the reference.
 - `enabled`: Enables or disables the effect.
 Note that this node will still be hooked even after disabling unless you remove it.
 - `denoise`: Works the same way Img2Img works, but utilized with reference and / or init images (this is experimental).
 - `input_blocks`: Focuses attention on the encoder layers.